Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: ConstructionSite 10k

 \subsection{Image annotations and corresponding tasks}

 The images were manually annotated by the authors, with various types of annotations corresponding to different tasks.
+All annotations were reviewed and validated by two domain experts- construction engineers with experience in both construction site safety inspections and academic research.
 The following subsections are categorized by tasks used to evaluate VLMs.
 The time used to create the dataset and prepare the annotations are presented in Figure \ref{fig:time consumption}.

+The dataset was split into a training set comprising 70\% of the images and corresponding annotations, and a test set comprising the remaining 30\%.
+More detailed split of annotations is available in Figure \ref{fig:word count} and Table \ref{tab:annotation statistics}.
+The training set is intended for model training and fine-tuning, while the test set is exclusively used in this study to evaluate the performance of large pre-trained VLMs.

 \textbf{Image captioning. }

 The annotations include detailed and objective descriptions in English with a focus on construction elements such as workers, construction equipment, and materials.
 Attributes of objects such as color, location, number, and activities are included in the image captions.
 We first manually annotated around 2,000 images.
 To increase the annotation speed, we utilized GPT-4V in a five-shot setting to create the structure of the captions for the remaining images.
 Human annotators then adapted the machine-generated descriptions to ensure their fidelity and adequacy.
 The GPT-aided approach result in an approximately 20\% reduction of annotation time for each caption.
 A workflow of the GPT-assisted image caption annotation is shown in Fig. \ref{fig:image captioning annotation example}.
 The process involves three key steps: (1) inputting task-specific prompts, few-shot examples, and a query image into the GPT-4V annotator; (2) obtaining an initial AI-generated caption; and (3) refining this caption through human annotation to ensure accuracy and relevance.
 This hybrid approach leverages the efficiency of GPT-4V while prioritizing human oversight to produce high-quality, domain-specific annotations.